 - The legal status of the child is crucial and decisions will need to take into account whether face-to-face contact is required in order to comply with a court order.
 Where that is the case, it will be necessary to be clear about what is specified in the order regarding frequency and length of contact, and any other matters.
 If it is not possible to comply with a legal order, then it will be necessary to consult with a local authority lawyer to look at how best to take matters forward.
 If the child is looked after under section 20, the parent has the right to remove the child without notice.
 However, the risks associated with Covid-19 infection are such that the parent/s should not be permitted to act in a way that creates further risks to the health of their child, or the health of other individuals.

 - The care plan for the child is also important in that, in some situations, it will be more crucial to have face-to-face contact than in others.
 Failure to set up face-to-face contact between parents and their babies working towards reunification will almost certainly impact adversely on attachment and bonding, and will make permanent separation more likely.
 This should be avoided.
-There may be circumstances where a care plan for a child to return home might need to be brought forward, if that can be done safely and in the best interests of the child.
 In other cases, such as contact between a parent and their child in long-term fostering, the immediacy of face-to-face contact may be less significant.

 - Consideration will need to be given as to whether any face-to-face contact might be possible while also complying with social distancing guidelines.
-In practice, that will mean children and family members remaining at least two metres apart from each other, possibly in a garden or an outside space.
+In practice, that will mean children and family members remaining two metres apart from each other if possible, maybe in a garden or outside space.
+Even where contact needs to be supervised, it is possible to do this creatively and in a way that minimises risk.
 This is likely to be more achievable with older children than with younger ones, but will need individual consideration rather than a blanket policy.
-Social distancing will also need to be considered in relation to the relevant adults when babies are having face-to-face contact with their parents.
+Social distancing might also need to be considered in relation to the relevant adults when babies are having face-to-face contact with their parents.
 Where face-to-face contact is being considered, it will be important to involve contact centre staff to help inform decisions, including possible use of the contact centre, and what support can be offered to the child, carer and birth parent.

 - In some cases, virtual methods such as “live” video may have been used during the Covid-19 pandemic or previously, and the extent to which this met the needs of all parties – especially the children – will need to be taken into account.
 Where virtual contact is established and working well, this might suggest that a return to face-to-face contact is less important than in cases where the quality of contact is poor or not serving its purpose.
-If virtual contact is not working well, then consideration should be given to whether it could be improved (see below).
 In considering virtual contact, there should always be an assessment of any risk factors, including the potential for accessing information that identifies online details of the child’s location.